Dear SaaStr: What Are The Unspoken Downsides of Being a VC or Angel Investor?

 - Deal flow is stressful, and weird.
 Almost every VC, even the very best, lacks a surplus of A++ level investment candidates.
 Every investor can meet with an infinite number of B+ start-ups, and even, plenty of A- ones.
 But the true A+’s … there are only so many.
 And if you don’t want to lower the bar just a smidge … it’s hard.
 And if you don’t have a strong brand AND source of founder intros … how do you really get the best ones?
 You know.
 You don’t.
 And even if you do.
 There aren’t enough of them.
 It’s sort of low-level, constant, semi-latent stress here.
 Not daily stress.
 But constant low-level stress.

 Beyond all this, one thing to keep in mind.
 VC can look lucrative when you are a first-time founder without any savings in the bank.
 It did to me.
+And it can be lucrative, and at bigger VC firms, the salaries are high.
 More on that here: Why if You are a VC You Should be Insanely Rich

 But … the very best founders, the very best ones … can make much more money.
 With a bigger and better team.
 And more control.
-Just being founders.
+And in the end, matter more.
+Change the world.
+Being founders.